-The Pupil Premium is allocated to children and families who are currently known to be eligible for Free School Meals (FSM) and children who have been looked after continuously for more than six months.
-In 2012, funding was extended to include pupils who have been eligible for free school meals within the past 6 years.
+The Pupil Premium is allocated to children and families who are currently known to be eligible for Free School Meals (FSM), children who have been looked after continuously for more than six months and children whose parents are currently serving in the armed forces.

 How to ensure you get your entitlement to free school meals and access to Pupil Premium Funding for your child